AndrewIngram/django-dashbuilder/README.rst

 Django Dashbuilder
 ==================

+**This project is still in very early development and is still missing a lot of important functionality that would make it usable.
+It also depends on Django 1.4 (alpha).**

 The goal of this library is to provide an alternative dashboad for situations where Django's existing admin app isn't flexible enough.
 Dashbuilder isn't intended to be a complete replacement, but rather a starting point for rolling your own dashbboards quickly.

 Dashbuilder is...